 When it comes to debt, avoid doing nothing.

 The optimal strategy is to pay off debt — and quickly.
 The ultimate tip is to act and act quickly, seeking help along the way.
-There are as many financial institutions offering advice on how to clear your debt as there are offering ways to enter debt.

 Moving out of home